 Copenhagen Airport is only 7 km outside of the Copenhagen city center and offers multiple transportation options.

 You can travel to central Copenhagen by hotel shuttle, taxi, private transfer, bus, train, or metro.
-There is no need to rent a car in Copenhagen when you have the Copenhagen public transportation system.
+Renting a car in Copenhagen is not necessary when you have the Copenhagen public transportation system.

 If you do not have access to a free hotel shuttle, the quickest and cheapest way from Copenhagen Airport to Copenhagen is by train or metro, depending on where you’re staying in the city center.